PLP-WebTechnologies/july-2025-final-project-and-deployment-xavierGIT04/README.md

 ## 🚀 Live Demo

-You can view the live website here: [Your Live URL Here]
+You can view the live website here: [https://travel-blog-8dy5.onrender.com/index.html]

 _**(Note: You will replace the text in the brackets with the actual URL after you deploy to GitHub Pages.)**_